PlushaQ/client_server_app/README.md

     'unread': 'shows unread messages from users inbox. usage <unread username>', 'inbox': 'shows users inbox. usage: <inbox username>', 'user_list': 'shows users in the server'

+### Database Setup (Multi-User Version - Coming Soon)

+The upcoming multi-user version of the application will require PostgreSQL for database functionality.
+Detailed instructions for setting up the database will be provided in the updated README once the multi-user version is released.

+### License
+This project is licensed under the MIT License.

+The MIT License is a permissive open-source license that allows you to freely use, modify, and distribute the code in this repository.
+It comes with minimal restrictions and provides maximum flexibility for developers and users of the software.